 |Canadian Pharmacy World||From $9.82||Tretinoin, Retin-A||Check Price|

-Tretinoin can be purchased over-the-counter and the instructions inside should be closely adhered to.
-There is also an option to buy this treatment online at several drug stores.
+Tretinoin can be purchased over-the-counter; you can also buy this treatment online at several drug stores.
 It is generally safer to get a prescription from the doctor and purchase it at a licensed pharmacy.

 How to Store It Safely

 Tretinoin should be used only as directed and not in excess, or for a more extended period than prescribed and safely discarded once the cycle has lapsed or the product is expired.
 This medicine should be kept out of children’s reach.
 Keep at room temperature in a sealed container away from heat and light.
 Do not freeze and keep far from fires as it is flammable.

 There are other treatments on the market; let’s look below some of their comparisons.

 |Discovered and patented in the 1950s.||Only approved in the 1990s.|